MultiSafepay/openapi/README.md

         $ref: ../code_samples/PHP/customers/post.php
 ```

-You'll see extensive usage of `$ref`s in this example to different types of components including schemas.

-You'll also notice `$ref`s to code samples.
+This example contains a lot of `$ref`s to different types of components, including schemas, as well as `$ref`s to code samples.

-### Code samples
+### Adding code samples

-1. Navigate to the `openapi/code_samples` folder.
+1. Go to the `openapi/code_samples` folder.
-2. Navigate to the `<language>` (e.g. PHP) sub-folder.
+2. Then go to the `<language>` (e.g. PHP) sub-folder.
-3. Navigate to the `path` folder, and add ref to the code sample.
+3. Go to the `path` folder, and add the ref to the code sample.

-You can add languages by adding new folders at the appropriate path level.
+To add other languages, add new folders at the appropriate path level.

-More details inside the `code_samples` folder README.
+For more information, see the `code_samples` README.